-- 2. Press To the display prompts you to select the thermocouple type. - If necessary, you can change between °C or °F Temperature Units as follows: - a.
-Press SETUP. - b.
-Press the Next Page softkey twice. - c.
-Use the 1 and 1 keys to move the cursor to the desired parameter.
-Then press either 2 or the Choices softkey to choose a setting for that parameter. - d.
-Press ♠ or ♥ to move the cursor to the desired setting. - e.
+or followed by ENTER

+- 5. If necessary, you can change between °C or °F Temperature Units as follows:

+- a.
+Press SETUP.

+- b.
+Press the Next Page softkey twice.

+- d.
+Press ⊕ or ● to move the cursor to the desired setting. - e.
 Press ENTER to go back to the SETUP display. - f.
-Press the Done softkey or SETUP to exit Setup mode. - 5.
+Press the Done softkey or setup to exit Setup mode. - 6.
 If necessary, you can change between ITS-90 or IPTS-68 Temperature Scale in Setup mode.
 The procedure is the same as steps a-f above.